 Where a member of staff believes that improper conduct, in line with section 9.1 above, has been committed, they should raise this with their line manager in the first instance.
-If this is not possible, it should be raised with their local HR Advisor or a senior member of the HR Team.
+If this is not possible, it should be raised with their local People Services Case advisor or a senior member of the People Services Team.
 Please refer to National Whistleblowing Standards for further information.